mikeperry-tor/vanguards/README_SECURITY.md

 1. **Determine** a list of most/all IPs that connect to the public Tor network.
 2. **Suspect** which of these IPs might be running onion services.
 3. **Suspect** which of these IPs might be using the vanguards addon (soon to be fixed).
-4. **Suspect** that an IP might be running a specific onion service address, if it is running a specific service that is of interest to them.
+4. **Strongly Suspect** that an IP might be running a specific onion service address, if it is running a specific service that is of interest to them.
 5. **Suspect** that an IP might be connecting to a specific onion service address as a client, if it is of interest to them and other client activity